gchudov/WindowsMediaLib/wmlib/docs/sreadme.txt

-WindowsMediaNet Samples 2008-11-30
+WindowsMediaNet Samples 2008-12-09

 http://WindowsMediaNet.SourceForge.net

 This package contains a selection of samples.
 See the descriptions below.
+In order to run ANY of these samples, you must also have the windowsmedianet library, which can be downloaded at the address above.

 These samples should not be considered commercial quality applications.
 They are just intended to illustrate how to use some particular feature, or group of features in